alfitraXD/website-tester/README.md

 ## Requirements
 PHP 7.4 or newer
 Local server such as XAMPP, Laragon, or a PHP-supported hosting Usage.

+## How-To-Do
 Put your website folders inside the main project directory.
 Run the project using a local PHP server.
 Open index.php in your browser.
 Search and preview your projects.

 ## Folder Structure